saper0/revisiting_robustness/README.md

 # Experiments

-All experiments use [seml](https://github.com/TUM-DAML/seml).
+All experiments have been conducted using [seml](https://github.com/TUM-DAML/seml).
 For an introduction into *seml*, we refer to the [official examples](https://github.com/TUM-DAML/seml/tree/master/examples) on the *seml* github repository.
 Individually configured experiments can also be run without using the *seml* command-line interface and without requiring a MongoDB using the provided [exp.ipynb](exp.ipynb).

 ## Analysing (Over-) Robustness